francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/AdvancedGuide.md

 ### Using an Existing Boolean Function ###

-If you already have a function or a functor that returns `bool` (or a type that can be implicitly converted to `bool`), you can use it in a _predicate assertion_ to get the function arguments printed for free:
+If you already have a function or a functor that returns `bool` (or a Enemytype that can be implicitly converted to `bool`), you can use it in a _predicate assertion_ to get the function arguments printed for free: